DigiCert KnowledgeBase - Technical Support-hero

 What do I need to do?

-To prepare for MPIC, you should have little to do before we implement this new process on September 1, 2025.
+You should have little to do before we implement this next phase of MPIC.
 However, depending on the DCV method you are using, there may be things you need to do while other things fall more in the troubleshooting category.

 Start by auditing your current validation setup.
 Verify what DCV methods you are using.
 Are you using the HTTP Practical demonstration, DNS TXT record, or Email to CAA contact?